-Our friend The Big Boss from work, a man who could, and did, eat two dozen prawns, half a dozen drumsticks, and an additional two pounds of roasted meat at one sitting, has gone practically vegan.
-I created these mushroom caps stuffed with red pepper and quinoa for him, a winner of an umami-laden dish that feels hearty and satisfying without any of those pesky high carbs, gluten, or dairy products.
-My only warning is they take a bit of time.
-You can make the stuffing in advance; it will keep for several days refrigerated.
+(updated 9/28/2023) Our friend The Big Boss from work, a man who could, and did, eat two dozen prawns, half a dozen drumsticks, and an additional two pounds of roasted meat at one sitting, has gone practically vegan.
+I created these mushroom caps stuffed with red pepper and quinoa for him, a winner of an umami-laden dish that feels hearty and satisfying while remaining low carb and vegan: gluten and dairy free.
+My only warning is that this recipe takes a bit of time with the advance prep.

 - 36 medium-sized mushrooms, washed with stems removed

 - 1/2 teaspoon olive oil

 - 1 cup dry red wine or 3/4 cup vegetable broth

 - 1 tbsp nutritional yeast plus extra to sprinkle on top

 - 1/2 teaspoon lemon pepper

 - Quinoa: 20-30 minutes.
 Follow these directions from The Kitchn if you’re worried about doing it wrong.
 Whatever you do, don’t overcook it; there’s nothing worse than soggy quinoa.
 Ok, there are lots of worse things – I’m thinking about the brussels sprouts creme brûlée from LL’s ill-fated 50th birthday party – but for the purposes of this recipe, you want your grain more al dente than mushy.
 Let cool.